top of page

 Use Accessibility Checkers

-Use the accessibility checkers that are built into your software (such as Microsoft Office’s tool and Adobe Acrobat Pro’s accessibility check tool) whenever they are available.
+Use the accessibility checkers that are built into your software (such as Microsoft Office’s accessibility assistant tool and Adobe Acrobat Pro’s accessibility check tool) whenever they are available.

 Provide Captions and Alternative Accessible Formats for Video and Audio